 The method should be analytical in that the different factors which influence behavior have to be specifically distinguished.
 In science, these data have also to be represented in their particular setting within the specific situation.
 A totality of coexisting facts which are conceived of as mutually interdependent is called a field.
 Psychology has to view the life space, including the person and his environment, as one field.“

 Goals, Barriers, Conflicts

-According to Lewin, an individual’s environment was not just a collection of experiences.
-Maps of a person’s environment may also include their goals and any barriers that prevent them from reaching their goals.
+According to Lewin, an individual’s environment is not just a collection of experiences.
+Maps of a person’s environment may also include their goals and any barriers preventing them from reaching them.
 These goals may include things that the individual wants to achieve (positive valence) or goals that include things that the individual is trying to avoid (negative valence.)

 Until that goal is achieved, the individual may feel tension.
 Until the goal is reached and the attraction to that goal is satisfied, that tension will still exist.
-Lewin believed that this tension is especially memorable.
-An unfinished task surrounded by tension, for example, is more likely to stick out in someone’s mind than a finished task without any tension.
+Lewin believed that this tension was especially memorable.
+For example, an unfinished task surrounded by tension is more likely to stick out in someone’s mind than a finished task without any tension.

-As a person overcomes certain barriers or conflicts, their life-space will continue to mold and change.
+As people overcome certain barriers or conflicts, their life-space will continue to mold and change.

 Lewin’s contributions to the world of psychology are numerous.
 Without his work and the ideas within Field Theory, the world of social psychology would probably look drastically different.

 Kurt Lewin's Field Theory is arguably his most well-known contribution to social psychology, but he also developed Change Theory.
 Kurt Lewin's Change Theory is quite different from field theory in that it tries to explain how we can reject and replace the information that we have learned.
 Lewin developed an unfreeze-change-refreeze model that instructs individuals and teams on changing their thinking and behavior.
 You can learn more about this theory here!

 Kurt Lewin Quotes From Field Theory in Social Science